Meet and learn from Philadelphia Union players and coaches. Here are just a few of the coaches and players scheduled to make guest appearances:*

 Jim CurtinHead Coach

 Initially serving as Interim Team Manager in 2014 Curtin led the Union to its first U.S. Open Cup finals in franchise history.
 Following an impressive first year in charge, he was named Head Coach of Philadelphia Union on November 7, 2014.
 Curtin attended Villanova University where he was named Big East Rookie of the Year in 1997 and two-time first team All-Big East.
 Additionally, he was a 2004 MLS All-Star and won two U.S. Open Cup Championships as a defender with the Chicago Fire.
+In 2016 he led Union back to the playoffs for the second time in franchise history.

 *Please note: Each week will feature at least one Philadelphia Union coach & two Philadelphia Union players, including staff and players not listed above.
 Philadelphia Union players and coaches are subject to change